 - Be circumspect while buying into a company whose single greatest asset is the greed of people who trade its stock.

-- Don’t make the mistake of basing your conclusion on small sample of data.
+- Don’t make the mistake of basing your conclusion on a small sample of data.

-- To reap benefits in the stock market, do the following – control the controllable, trade less frequently, buy yourself low-cost index funds.
+- To reap benefits in the stock market, control the controllable and trade less frequently.
+Also, buy yourself low-cost index funds.

 - Avoid overconfidence in money-matters.
 Phenomenal success in one stock can make you think yourself Warren Buffet.

-- Zweig has reiterated this one with some emphasis – Always be discreet when it comes to investing into the stocks of the company you work with.
+- Always be discreet when it comes to investing in the stocks of the company you work with.

 - The harder a task is and the closer the odds of success come to 50/50, the more overconfident we are about our chances.